Adammanandhar/-ANN-Islander-Drug-test-prediction-/Readme.md

 # About the Project
-The project helps to predict the test score of Islander based on Anti-anxiety medication, age, and effect of medication.
+This project helps to predict the test score of Islander based on Anti-anxiety medication, age, and effect of medication.

 It make use of Artificial Neural Network to make the prediction.